MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-settings.md

 #### A policy that applies to entire locations

-With the exception of Skype for Business, the default is that all instances for the selected locations are automatically included in the policy without you having to specify them as included.
+Except Skype for Business, the default is that all instances for the selected locations are automatically included in the policy without you having to specify them as included.

 For example, **All recipients** for the **Exchange email** location.
 With this default setting, all existing user mailboxes will be included in the policy, and any new mailboxes created after the policy is applied will automatically inherit the policy.